g-neves/simple_tennis_game/README.md

 make
 ```

-*NOTE:* Make sure you correct the path to the SDLs libraries in `Makefile`

 ## Running the Game

 To run the compiled executable and start the simple tennis game, use the following command in your terminal: